Hey, I'm Dan

 Our primary goal in refreshing this brand was to create a new logo that was applicable across a variety of channels.
 To accomplish this I worked closely with their Board of Directors and specifically their Marketing Committee to create a responsive logo that could be used in every conceivable use case, from the full size stacked logo all the way down to the icon itself.
 You can check out more details from this project, as well as many others, over in my Portfolio.

 audio & music

 I’ve played in bands since sometime in 1998 at clubs and bars all around the Houston area as a guitarist and singer.
 I have acted as arranger, audio engineer, and songwriter at various times.

-One of the benefits of regularly traveling back to Houston for work is that I can continue to work in Late Knight Reviver.
-As for the Jacksonville area, I am exploring opportunities and hope to add to this section in the coming weeks!
+One of the benefits of regularly traveling back to Houston is that I can continue to work with Late Knight Reviver.
+Locally, I am proud to be the lead guitarist for Stone Sircle, and look forward to our first performance together in mid February!

 Late Knight Reviver is a band that could only exist in Texas, mixing Power Pop energy with Texas Country attitude.
 The group came together in 2021, and our first performance as a full band happened on September 10th, 2022.

 As lead guitarist, LKR let’s me focus on my guitar playing and arranging in a group with a solid, straightforward focus and great musicianship.
 They don’t even seem to mind when I let my progressive influences peek out from time to time.

 In the fall of 2015, after years of experiencing podcasts only as a consumer, I decided to start one.
 I’ve always loved the idea of podcasts and the communities that form around them as an ongoing conversation between show and listeners.